Chunar5354/some_notes/leetcode/problems/ValidParentheses.md

              '[': [],
              '{': [],}
         for index, val in enumerate(s):
-            # 这里三个if判断的形式是一样的，只是对应的键不同
+            # the three if has the same structer
             if val == ')':
-                # 如果没有对应的左括号了，就返回False
+                # if there is no corresponding left parenthese, return False
                 if len(d['(']) == 0:
                     return False
                 else:
                     last_left = d['('].pop(-1)
-                    # 一对左右括号之间必须是偶数个元素
+                    # between a pair of parentheses, there must be even elements
                     if (index-last_left) % 2 == 0:
                         return False
             elif val == ']':